mchelen/michaelchelen.net/_posts/2014-05-14-install-jekyll-2-ubuntu-14-04.md

 Generate website and start local server.
     jekyll serve

 Then visit <http://localhost:4000> in a web browser.
+If it works, that means Jekyll is now successfully runnning.

-**Jekyll is now successfully runnning.**
+## Jekyll Commands ##

-Watch Jekyll directory for changes and regenerate website.
+The Jekyll server can be set to watch the directory for file updates and then regenerate the website.

     jekyll serve -w

 The default port `4000` can be changed, for example when running multiple Jekyll instances.